Closed position definition

 A closed position is a trade that is no longer active and has been closed by a trader.
 To close a position, you need to trade in the opposite direction to when you opened it.

-For instance, if you take a long position on a stock, you would have to sell an equal amount of stock to close your position.
+For instance, if you take a long position on a stock, you will have to sell an equal amount of stock to close your position.
 Once a position is closed, it cannot be reopened.
-At the point of closure, any profit or loss is realised, and your account balance will be updated accordingly.
+At the point of closure, any profit or loss is realized, and your account balance will be updated accordingly.

 When should you close a position?

 There’s no definitive answer to when you should close a position as it depends on several different factors.
 Your trading strategy, for instance, could be key in making that decision.

 Timing when to close out a trade is a critical aspect of becoming a profitable trader.
 A common mistake made by inexperienced traders is closing out trades too soon if they start incurring a loss.
 Fluctuation and, depending on the market traded, volatility are frequent in the markets, so it’s not uncommon for a trade to enter the red.
 However, closing out too early and taking the loss can be a mistake as there’s no chance for the market to recover.